debanjanbasu/afr-lifestyle/README.md

 # Afr Lifestyle

 This project started as a POC to use CAPI and demonstrate the capabilities of it in conjunction with the Angular 2 platform.
-This includes Server Side Rendering and Front-end work too.
+This includes Server Side Rendering and Front-end development of the highest possible standards.

 Technology Stack: